Carahunge: Stones

 The Carahunge monument consists of the central circle, the north arm, the south arm, the north–east alley, the chord across the circle, and separated standing stones.

 The site is rich with stone settings, burial cists and standing stones (menhirs).
 In total, 223 stones have been identified.
 There are also many unnumbered stones and fragments.

 The stones are basalt (andesite), eroded by time and covered with moss and lichen of many colours.
 The heights of the stones above ground-level varies from 0.5 to 3 m, and their weights range up to 10 tons.

-About 80 of the stones feature a circular hole.
+About 80 (or around 1/3) of the stones feature a circular hole.
 Only 37 of those stones, with a total of 47 holes, are still standing.
 They have been of interest to Russian and Armenian archaeoastronomers, who have suggested that the standing stones could have been used for astronomical observation.
 Seventeen of the stones were associated with observations of sunrise or sunset at the solstices and equinoxes, and 14 with the lunar extremes.

 The inner surfaces of the holes bored into some of the stones are much better preserved than the outer surfaces.
 Since the holes are relatively unweathered, they may not be prehistoric in origin, so conjectures about their purpose must remain provisional.